 •Multiple Linear Regression

-Bizagi Artificial Intelligence will choose the best algorithm for your specific use case statement, though you may choose to explicitly set which algorithm you want to employ.
+Bizagi Artificial Intelligence chooses the best algorithm for your specific use case statement, though you can explicitly set which algorithm you want to employ.

 For instance, when predicting attributes/variables of categorical type, the Logistic Regression algorithm it is often employed.

-Similarly, Multiple Linear Regression would be commonly applied to continuous attributes/variables.
+Similarly, Multiple Linear Regression would be applied to continuous attributes/variables.